danielpaulus/quicktime_video_hack/README.md

 ```

 ## 3. Technical Docs/ Roll your own implementation
+QVH probably does something similar to what `QuickTime` and `com.apple.cmio.iOSScreenCaptureAssistant` are doing on MacOS.
 I have written some documentation here [doc/technical_documentation.md](https://github.com/danielpaulus/quicktime_video_hack/blob/master/doc/technical_documentation.md)
 So if you are just interested in the protocol or if you want to implement this in a different programming language than golang, read the docs.
 Also I have extracted binary dumps of all messages for writing unit tests and re-develop this in your preferred language in a test driven style.